 Describe surface water characteristics of the site (drainage patterns, size of the area that drains into site, proposed alteration of drainage patterns, etc.).
-Describe the methods to insure positive drainage of site and to minimize adverse effects on adjacent property.
-If site is within a recognized floodway, 100-year floodplain, or an area subject to flash flooding, then describe methods to protect project from flood damage and to insure that the project will not intensify flooding effects on surrounding property.
+Describe the methods to ensure positive drainage of site and to minimize adverse effects on adjacent property.
+If site is within a recognized floodway, 100-year floodplain, or an area subject to flash flooding, then describe methods to protect project from flood damage and to ensure that the project will not intensify flooding effects on surrounding property.
 If site is within or upstream of a groundwater recharge area, then discuss potential for project to increase siltation of recharge area or to otherwise decrease its absorptive qualities.
 Describe methods to protect recharge from these effects.
-If the operation will introduce any to toxic substance, contaminate, or otherwise degrade the quality of stream run-off from the site, then describe methods to preserve or relocate the stations.
+If the operation will introduce any to toxic substance, contaminate, or otherwise degrade the quality of stream run-off from the site, then describe methods to minimize those effects.
+If there are any stream gauging stations within the site, then describe methods to preserve or relocate the stations.
 Coordinate with either the County Flood Control and Water Conservation District office in Riverside or the United States Geological Survey.

-Groundwater
+7. Groundwater